 The good news is, counselling has been proven to be extremely effective in resolving Post-Traumatic Stress Disorder.
 Transformation Counselling offers a variety of clinical interventions to help people deal with the anxiety, anger, depression, addiction, flashbacks, and sleeping difficulties that characterize PTSD.
 In addition to his general clinical training, John has specialized training in Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Behaviour Therapy (CBT) for trauma.

 If you're a first responder in Waterloo, Kitchener, or Cambridge, you qualify for provincial assistance to cover the costs of counselling.
-To get started today, call or text John at 226-791-5606 or email email@example.com.
+To get started today, call John at 226-791-5606 or email email@example.com.